Reference Architecture: Content Collaboration with on-premises storage zones

 The storage zone connectors functionality allows employees to securely access existing repositories.
 Supported repositories are network file shares, SharePoint Server document libraries and OpenText Documentum.
-Users will be requested to authenticate with their Active Directory credentials when accessing a configured connector.
-The storage zone controller will use AD Impersonation to access the underlying repositories on behalf of the user.
-For this, all storage zone controller hosts need to be domain members and delegation needs to be configured in Active Directory to allow the hosts to access those resources.
+Users are requested to authenticate with their Active Directory credentials when accessing a configured connector.
+The storage zone controller uses AD Impersonation to access the underlying repositories on behalf of the user.
+For this, all storage zone controller hosts need to be domain members and delegation needs to be configured in the Active Directory to allow the hosts to access those resources.

 Network file share

 A network file share is the most commonly used repository for customer-managed storage zones.
 The network file share can be hosted on a separate file server or directly on a storage repository that supports this capability.
-It’s recommended to use a low latency, high IOPS network attached storage (NAS) to host the Content Collaboration repository to provide the best user experience for file transfers.
-The storage zone will create multiple folders inside the persistent storage folder to increase the total number of files that can be stored inside the repository.
-It’s recommended to use modern file servers to be able to leverage SMBv3 for file transfers between the storage zone controller hosts and the storage zone repository.
+It’s recommended to use a low latency, high IOPS NAS (NAS) to host the Content Collaboration repository to provide the best user experience for file transfers.
+The storage zone creates multiple folders inside the persistent storage folder to increase the total number of files that can be stored inside the repository.
+It’s recommended to use modern file servers to be able to use SMBv3 for file transfers between the storage zone controller hosts and the storage zone repository.